uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-vision/computer-vision.md

 Note that the translation given is only for the second part of the phrase (the last two characters).
 The first part says "please don’t", so it could be misleading if you think it’s translating the whole phrase!

-Recognising of Chinese characters may not work every time perfectly, though.
+Recognition of Chinese characters may not work perfectly every time, though.
 Here is a warning sign:

 {image file-path="img/chapters/steep-sign-translated.jpg" alt="Visual computing: translating a sign"}